mvysny/vaadin-tab-scope-example/README.md

     @Override
     public void serviceInit(ServiceInitEvent event) {
         event.getSource().addUIInitListener(TabScope.uiInitListener(ts -> {
-            // this tab init listener is called exactly once per browser tab if (ts.getValues().getAttribute("hello") != null) {
-                throw new IllegalStateException("This is unexpected - we're already initialized but we shouldn't be!");
-            }
             ts.getValues().setAttribute("hello", counter.incrementAndGet());
         }));
     }
 }
 ```
-You can access/modify the tab-scoped values from your routes, layouts and components, or generally any other code which runs in
+You can now access/modify the tab-scoped values from your routes, layouts and components, or generally any other code which runs in
 Vaadin UI thread.
+See the `MainView` and `MainViewNoAppLayout` views for example on a regular route (prototype-scoped:
+new instance every time) accessing tab-scoped values.

-TODO tab-scoped routes
+## Tab-scoped routes

+It's also possible to have tab-scoped routes - instances of those routes are preserved and reused
+when they're navigated to repeatedly.
+A special `Instantiator` is implemented, to
+cache `@TabScoped`-annotated views in the `TabScope` map - see `TabScopedRouteInstantiator` for more details.

+See the `TabScopedView` and `TabScopedViewNoAppLayout` routes for more details.